-Table 10 indicates the current status by forest type and landscape unit, and the target ranges included in the 2004 SFMP #1.
-Eleven of the forty four forest type resultant areas are outside the targeted ranges.
-Ten of these are in deciduous mixedwood or conifer mixedwood forest types, while one pure conifer forest type showed an increase that exceeded the maximum range.
-Six deciduous leading mixedwood forest type areas exceeded the maximum area, while three conifer mixedwoods and one deciduous mixedwood were less than the minimum target area.
+Table 10 indicates the 2015 current status9 by forest type and landscape unit, and the target ranges included in the 2004 SFMP #1.
+Twelve of the forty four forest type resultant areas are outside the targeted ranges.
+Nine of these are in deciduous mixedwood or conifer mixedwood forest types, while two pure conifer forest types showed increases that exceeded the upper threshold of the target range.
+Four deciduous leading mixedwood forest type areas exceeded the upper threshold of the target range, while three conifer mixedwoods and one deciduous mixedwood were less than the lower threshold of the target range.

 SFMP # 1 targets were based on inventory information that was, in many cases, more than thirty years old.
-The 'current state' areas in Table 10 are based on analysis of forest cover data from the recent reinventory of the TSA.
+The 'current state' areas in Table 10 are based on analysis of forest cover data from the recent re-inventory of the TSA.
 The natural successional pathway of spruce understory growing up through deciduous canopies tends to convert some deciduous stands to deciduous mixedwoods.
 Similarly, the natural reduction of shorter lived deciduous in conifer leading mixedwoods would tend to convert conifer mixedwoods to purer conifer types.
 These trends are apparent from the recent reinventory, some thirty years later than the previous inventory.